Which Organism Can Be A Bloodborne Pathogen

 Bacteria Can Do It Too

 Less famous, but still true: some bacteria are bloodborne.
-Plus, syphilis, caused by Treponema pallidum, can move through blood and from mother to baby.
-Brucellosis comes from Brucella species and can get in through cuts or mucous contact.
+Syphilis, caused by Treponema pallidum, can move through blood and from mother to baby.
+Practically speaking, brucellosis comes from Brucella species and can get in through cuts or mucous contact.
 Even Staphylococcus aureus bacteremia is bloodborne once it's in the bloodstream, though it usually starts somewhere else.

 Parasites and Protozoa

 This part gets skipped a lot.
-Malaria, from Plasmodium species, is a protozoan parasite that lives in blood.
-It's not just mosquito-borne — it can be transmitted by contaminated blood transfusions or shared needles.
+In practice, malaria, from Plasmodium species, is a protozoan parasite that lives in blood.
+Day to day, it's not just mosquito-borne — it can be transmitted by contaminated blood transfusions or shared needles.
 Babesiosis, from Babesia, is another one that hides in red blood cells.

 So if you wanted a one-line answer: any virus, bacterium, or protozoan that can survive in blood and infect a new host can be a bloodborne pathogen.